 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for June delivery fell 6 cents to $2.10 a gallon.
-June heating oil fell 7 cents to $2 a gallon.
-June natural gas was unchanged at $2.97 per 1,000 cubic feet.
+Wholesale gasoline for June delivery fell 5 cents to $2.05 a gallon.
+June heating oil fell 5 cents to $1.96 a gallon.
+June natural gas fell 3 cents to $2.93 per 1,000 cubic feet.

 Comments